-I tend to only photograph in natural light.
-It’s easier, often convenient, and creates a sense of time and place.
-Here are some tips I’ve learned through my own experience.
+I generally only photograph in natural light.
+It’s more natural, can be beautiful, is convenient and creates a sense of time and place.

 Time of Day: Always look at the light.
 Morning and afternoon light throws beautiful shadows, can soften subjects and create magic.
+Lengthening shadows hint of approaching night and can add a slower or more relaxed feel to images.
+Morning light is energised.
+Midday light throws high contrast shadows, can be harsh but can also create drama.
 The light and time of day can completely shape, add mood and feeling to your shot.
-Sunsets in Autumn and Winter are amazing on the coast, creating soft pastels and long shadows.
+Sunsets in Autumn and Winter are amazing on the east coast, creating soft pastels and long shadows.
 Embrace it and go for a weekend walk at sunset with your camera or iPhone.
 The take-home message is…experiment with natural light.

 Lighting up your subjects: When I was growing up I was always asked to face the sun for family photos.
 The result?
 Squinty eyes and grimaced smiles.
 Don’t be scared of a little shade.
-In the beach shot of my daughter featured on my homepage, the sunlight-brightened colours framed the shot, drawing attention to her gently shaded eyes and expression.
-Sunlit backgrounds behind your subject are fine too, and will often highlight details you could otherwise miss – just stand to the side to avoid direct glare.
+In a prize-winning beach shot of my daughter, the sunlight-brightened colours framed the shot, drawing attention to her gently shaded eyes and expression.
+Sunlit behind your subject is fine too, and will often highlight details you could otherwise miss – just stand to the side to avoid direct glare.